Azure-Samples/mlops-enterprise-template/README.md

 | `repo_name`           | The name of repository containing template files.This is picked up from github environment parameter 'GITHUB_REPOSITORY' |
 | `pat_token`                        | pat token to be used by the function app to communicate to github via repository dispatch. |

-## Documentation of Azure Machine Learning GitHub Actions

-The template uses the open source Azure certified Actions listed below.
-Click on the links and read the README files for more details.
-- [aml-workspace](https://github.com/Azure/aml-workspace) - Connects to or creates a new workspace
-- [aml-compute](https://github.com/Azure/aml-compute) - Connects to or creates a new compute target in Azure Machine Learning
-- [aml-run](https://github.com/Azure/aml-run) - Submits a ScriptRun, an Estimator or a Pipeline to Azure Machine Learning
-- [aml-registermodel](https://github.com/Azure/aml-registermodel) - Registers a model to Azure Machine Learning
-- [aml-deploy](https://github.com/Azure/aml-deploy) - Deploys a model and creates an endpoint for the model

 ## Event Grid Subscription
 User can modify the deploy_event_grid.json arm template to add/remove the storage events that he/she